Skip to content

 $5,000$15,000$30,000

-Who needs 3 months vs. 6 months?
-If you have a stable job, dual income, or strong job market demand in your field, 3 months is a reasonable starting point.
-If you are self-employed, work in a volatile industry, have dependents, or are a single income household, aim for 6 months.
+3 months vs. 6 months: If you have a stable job and dual income, 3 months is a reasonable starting point.
+If you are self-employed, work in a volatile industry, have dependents, or are a single-income household, aim for 6 months.
 Some financial planners now recommend up to 12 months for freelancers and gig workers.

-Keep this money in a high-yield savings account where it earns interest but stays accessible.
+Keep this money in a high-yield savings account earning 4 to 5% APY.
 Do not invest your emergency fund in the stock market.

 Your 20s are about building the foundation.
 Most people in this age range are dealing with entry-level salaries, student loans, and high cost-of-living expenses.
 Saving feels hard because it genuinely is hard at this stage.

-Retirement savings target: According to Fidelity’s retirement guidelines, you should aim to have 1x your annual salary saved for retirement by age 30.
+Retirement savings target: Fidelity’s retirement guidelines recommend having 1x your annual salary saved for retirement by age 30.
 If you earn $55,000 at age 30, your 401(k) and IRA balances combined should total around $55,000.

 Priority order in your 20s: